KomodoHQ/komodo-investment-plan/faster-delivery.md

 ### Personal

- - Make sure environments are 1 line start up
+ - Make sure environments are a 1 line start up
- - Make sure dependancies are locked
+ - Make sure dependencies are locked

 ### Business

  - Allocate time to refactor slow development environments
- - Create a seperate github organisation for environments, put them all in there and track / update them seperately
+ - Create a separate Github organisation for environments, put them all in there and track and update them separately

 ### Tool / Product